-In general, investors do not have direct impacts on environmental, social or governance (ESG) parameters applied in the day-to-day running of investee companies.
-Instead, they have an impact on companies' access to capital, and can influence the management of assets they invest in or finance, which in turn have a direct impact on these parameters in the real economy.
+In general, investors have stewardship rights and responsibilities to ensure that boards of companies are accountable for their oversight of financial capital as well as environmental, social or governance (ESG) parameters applied in the day-to-day running of investee companies.
+Investors also have an impact on companies' access to capital, and can influence the management of assets they invest in or finance, which in turn have a direct impact on these parameters in the real economy.
 Hence, investor impact can be described as the impact an investor's activity has on a company's activity, project or asset which in turns leads to measurable outcomes in the real world.